coinnovationlab/barefoot/README.md

 ## Map-matching for buses

-The goal of this fork is to experiment the results of using Barefoot to map-match the data on bus routes contained in **GTFS files** to OpenStreetMap's road map.
+The goal of this fork is to experiment using Barefoot to map-match the data on bus routes contained in **GTFS files** to OpenStreetMap's road map.

 Barefoot was designed for cars.
 Some roads are restricted to buses and cannot be traversed by cars.
 Similarly, some one-way streets have a lane dedicated to public transport vehicles that allows them to travel the opposite way.\
-Changes were made to the original library so that the aforementioned streets may be traversed properly by buses.
+Changes were made to the original library so that the aforementioned streets may be traversed by buses accordingly.

 Barefoot expects its input files to be GPS coordinates recorded by a vehicle.
 GTFS files contain coordinates often inserted by hand by drawing on a map, that may be used to fake GPS coordinates for Barefoot to use.